Trump's China Tariff Threat Roils Markets Around the World

 -- U.S. Treasury yields down

-Global stocks followed U.S. markets sharply lower Friday after President Trump threatened to extend tariffs to essentially all Chinese imports.
+U.S. stock futures slipped and global indexes fell sharply Friday after President Trump threatened to extend tariffs to essentially all Chinese imports.

 Most regional Asian stock markets declined.
 Benchmarks in Japan and Hong Kong retreated more than 2%.
 In mainland China, the Shanghai Composite dropped 1.4%.
 Equities in Australia also weakened.